 Fall pre-med students take a 3-credit S/U course, "The Theory and Practice of Mexican Medicine," which offers them first hand experience with the Mexican health system through clinical shadowing in public and private hospitals.
 Various group trips outside of Puebla expose students to rural clinics, health education, and traditional healing practices.

 Spring students can take a CBL course at Ibero University earning Special Studies credit at Notre Dame by developing and implementing a participatory action research project that serves children at a local community organization.

 All students enroll in a CBL course which facilitates and promotes meaningful civic engagement with the city of Rome.
 Examples of course topics include migrants and refugees crisis in Rome and the Italian Education system in a comparative perspective.
 Through independent research, interactions with experts in the field, and personal experiences as active members of a local organization, students will have the opportunity to engage with timely topics from multiple perspectives.

-In an optional CBL course entitled “Poverty and Development,” students study the meaning and significance of poverty in Latin America from theological and social science perspectives and engage with local community organizations weekly meeting the needs of the less fortunate.
-The course integrates service through three-hour (minimum) weekly commitments at community organizations.
+Two optional community-based learning courses are offered - “Poverty and Development” and "God in Latin American Theology" - which provide students with opportunities to study the meaning and significance of poverty in Latin America from theological and social science perspectives and engage with local community organizations.

 A special opportunity for service is available through the Global Service Learning course.
 This 3-credit course consists of in-class hours and on-site community engagement.
 The class covers theory on education, sustainable development, social justice, and community engagement, while the community engagement component takes place in a partner school or organization.

-Students have the opportunity to take several courses pertaining to the immigration phenomenon in Spain, collaborating directly either with the immigrant population or with the Spaniards who are working with them.
+Students have the opportunity to take a community engagement course pertaining to the immigration phenomenon in Spain, collaborating with local agencies that support the immigrant population.